-Partnering with local educational institutions, Coast 2 Coast engage rural youth from small-scale fishing communities as resilient researchers and skilled communicators, exploring their ancient seas and ancestral villages using accessible visual arts, multimedia tools, and new "edutainment" mediums to co-create stories rooted in traditional knowledge, fortified by science, and expressed through their imaginations for their ocean and communities' sustainable futures.
+Partnering with local educational institutions, we engage rural youth from small-scale fishing communities as resilient researchers and skilled communicators, exploring their ancient seas and ancestral villages using accessible visual arts, multimedia tools, and new "edutainment" mediums to co-create stories rooted in traditional knowledge, fortified by science, and expressed through their imaginations for their ocean, lakes and rivers and communities' sustainable futures.

 In 2014, Nicolás Landa Tami, a cinematographer from Lima, Peru, and Emi Koch, a social-ecologist and free surfer from San Diego, California met in Lobitos, Peru.
 The two decided to partner up and established Coast 2 Coast.